-The Sphere is a transdisciplinary research-creation collective for the creation of a web 3.0 digital platform, functioning as a contributive open value network.
+The Sphere is a transdisciplinary research-creation collective working on the creation of a web 3.0 digital platform, functioning as an open, contributive value network.

 The spirit of the open-source movement:

 In the spirit of the open-source movement, the platform will allow every agent of the performing arts ecosystem to participate directly in the development of new organizational, aesthetic and economic forms.